microsoftgraph/group-membership-management/README.md

 ### Dry Run Settings

-A dry run setting is present in GMM to provide users the ability to test new changes without affecting the group membership.
-This configuration is present in the GraphUpdater function app would need to be changed to false after the intial deployment.
+Dry run settings are present in GMM to provide users the ability to test new changes without affecting the group membership.
+This configuration is present in the application configuration table.
-If you would like to have the default setting to be false, then please update the dryRunEnabled configuration to false in the parameters file for the GraphUpdater.
+If you would like to have the default setting to be false, then please update the settings in the app configuration to false for the GraphUpdater and SecurityGroup.

+There are 3 Dry Run flags in GMM.
+If any of these Dry run flags are set, the sync will be completed but destination membership will not be affected.
+1. IsDryRunEnabled: This is a property that is set on an individual sync.
+Setting this to true will run this sync in dry run.
+2. IsSecurityGroupDryRunEnabled: This is a property that is set in the app configuration table.
+Setting this to true will run all Security Group syncs in dry run.
+3. IsGraphUpdaterDryRunEnabled: This is a property that is set in the app configuration table.
+Setting this to true will run all syncs in dry run.

+In order for the Function Apps `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-<SecurityGroup&GraphUpdater> to read the dry run values assigned above, we need to grant them access to the AppConfiguration.

+    FunctionAppName: <SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-<SecurityGroup>

+    1. . ./Set-AppConfigurationManagedIdentityRoles.ps1
+    2. Set-AppConfigurationManagedIdentityRoles  -SolutionAbbreviation "<SolutionAbbreviation>" `
+                                    -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
+                                    -FunctionAppName "<function app name>" `
+                                    -AppConfigName "<SolutionAbbreviation>-appConfiguration-<EnvironmentAbbreviation>" `
+                                    -Verbose

+        FunctionAppName: <SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-<GraphUpdater>

+    1. . ./Set-AppConfigurationManagedIdentityRoles.ps1
+    2. Set-AppConfigurationManagedIdentityRoles  -SolutionAbbreviation "<SolutionAbbreviation>" `
+                                    -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
+                                    -FunctionAppName "<function app name>" `
+                                    -AppConfigName "<SolutionAbbreviation>-appConfiguration-<EnvironmentAbbreviation>" `
+                                    -Verbose

 # Setting AzureTableBackup function
 `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-AzureTableBackup function can create backups for Azure Storage Tables and delete older backups automatically.